business

 Ruby on Rails for business - framework comparison and cost analysis

-MVP development time 4-8 weeks 8-14 weeks 6-10 weeks 6-10 weeks
+Time to first usable MVP 4-8 weeks 8-14 weeks (separate FE/BE) 6-10 weeks

 Why Rails Ships Products Faster